karenkarei/phase-0-html-album-cover-lab/README.md

 In the industry, front-end developers are typically given specs just like this from the product team and then asked to write the code to make a website look just like the spec.
-Today, you're the developer and Pharrell is the product team.

-### Use SOURCE.md

-Pharrell has provided us with the text for the album and all the legal mumbo-jumbo to give credit where credit is due.
-You can find that text in `SOURCE.md`.
+Today, you're the developer and Pharrell is the pmumbo-jumbo to give credit where credit is due.
+You can find that text in
+`SOURCE.md`.
 Again, this is a typical industry standard workflow, where the developers are given a copy for the site from the product team.